STEM-ENRG/redux_state/README.md

 ## Intro
 Use this repository as a resource to help you better understand Redux state - State is important to track the actions that a user makes to your application.

+#### Note:
+You'll need to have node and npm installed in order to run this application.
+Check out the post on Slack for more information on how to do that: [Instructions in Slack](https://stem-enrg.slack.com/archives/C04JHF6EBPV/p1677198419326669)

+- Check to see if you have npm installed by running this command `npm` - If you get a response that mentiones Usage and various npm commands such as npm install then you have it installed.

 ## Blog post related to this github repository
 I've made a few changes but otherwise this is the same from the article: https://www.freecodecamp.org/news/redux-for-beginners/